-On a crisp October morning, Cooper awakes with a satisfying stretch, his four sleek legs pressed toward the morning sunshine that streams through a nearby window.
+On a crisp fall morning, Cooper awakes with a satisfying stretch, his four sleek legs pressed toward the morning sunshine that streams through a nearby window.
 His long tail thumping and batlike ears flapping, Cooper gets up, excitedly bounding around the room.

 It’s time for a walk!Food!
 Toys!
 A ride in the car!
 Fetch!
 A nap on the picnic table!
 Treats!
 Snuggles!